floriandejonckheere/docker-postfix/README.md

 ### Postfix

 The included configuration files are setup for a fully virtual system.
 To enable receiving on your local domain, edit `etc/postfix/main.cf` and `etc/mailname`.

+**Flat file**

 Define your virtual domains, users and aliases in `etc/postfix/maps/`.

+**LDAP**

+Define your LDAP connection settings and scheme in `etc/posfix/ldap/*.conf`.
+Run `make` to generate the correct output files.
+Don't forget to use `postmap` to test your settings before deploying them!
+Enable the *LDAP* section at the bottom of `etc/postfix/main.cf`.

 ### TLS